Skip to main content

 CoSAI recommends end-to-end request traceability, SPIFFE/SPIRE workload identities, OIDC providers, and short-lived tokens with DPoP.
 These mitigations authenticate the agent at the point of entry.
 The gap: no mechanism proves that least-privilege constraints were evaluated and enforced for every individual tool invocation throughout the session.

-The sealed Policy Artifact binds the agent's Subject Identifier (Claim 1(b)), comprising cryptographic hashes of normalized bytes and canonicalized metadata, to authorized tools, rate limits, and temporal bounds.
+The sealed Policy Artifact binds the agent's Subject Identifier, comprising cryptographic hashes of normalized bytes and canonicalized metadata, to authorized tools, rate limits, and temporal bounds.
 The Portal evaluates every tools/call request against this binding and produces a signed receipt per invocation.

 SPIFFE/SPIRE integration: SPIRE handles transport-layer identity (node-to-workload via SVID).
 AGA handles accountability-layer enforcement (workload-to-intent governance).
-Continuous authentication: TTL-based re-attestation (Claim 6) ensures authorization is periodically renewed, not permanently granted.
+Continuous authentication: TTL-based re-attestation renews authorization on a fixed interval; each interval requires fresh attestation.

 T4: Execution and Sandboxing